KatrinaHoffert/smf-password-entropy/README.md

 This does not take into account how passwords might be vulnerable to a dictionary attack or simply because the password follows known patterns (such as the common pattern of putting a number at the very end of the password).

+This extension is currently in use on [the MegaGlest forum](https://forum.megaglest.org).

+This is actually a very old work (from mid-2013) that I just recently thrown into a repo.
+Guess my 2013 self had no discovered VCSes yet!

 ## Functionality
 This extension modifies all password *creation* inputs.
 This includes on account creation, changing your password, and resetting your password.
 A minimum entropy threshold is then required for the password to be accepted (replacing